mchez808/diary/README.md

+diary
+====
-# diary app for Python databases
+app using Python databases

-# diary entries marked with timestamp
+diary entries marked with timestamp